ICEPAYdev/WooCommerce/README.md

 ![]( https://icepay.com/app/themes/icepay/dist/images/logos/logo_icepay.svg)

-# Payment Module for WooCommerce
+# ICEPAY WooCommerce Online Payment Module

 Make payments in your WordPress WooCommerce webshop possible.
 Download the Payment Module for WooCommerce [here](https://github.com/ICEPAY/WooCommerce/releases), and you will be able to offer the most frequently used national and international online payment methods.